jdersch/PERQemu/PERQemu/Readme-source.txt

 included the "optional" floppy drive.
 The code to implement disk storage is in Emulator/IO/DiskDevices:

-    - The "FloppyDisk" class (FloppyDisk.cs) is a wrapper around the PERQmedia StorageDevice class.
+    - The "FloppyDisk" class is a wrapper around the PERQmedia StorageDevice class.
 It works with the Z80 floppy disk controller (FDC) to emulate the Shugart SA851 8" floppy drive.
-    - The "HardDisk" class (HardDisk.cs) is a "generic" hard disk.
+    - The "HardDisk" class is a "generic" hard disk.
 It wraps the PERQmedia StorageDevice class to provide the mechanical operations such as seeks, sector operations, an index pulse, and so on.
-    - The "ShugartDiskController" class (ShugartController.cs) implements the Shugart SA4000 interface (the "Disk14Inch" class of drives) common to all PERQ-1 configurations.
+    - The "ShugartDiskController" class implements the Shugart SA4000 interface (the "Disk14Inch" class of drives) common to all PERQ-1 configurations.
       It works with the Z80's HardDiskSeek device to manage stepping the heads.
     - The "MicropolisDiskController" class is in development.
 This will support the Micropolis 1200-series 8" hard disks that were originally introduced with the PERQ-2 and PERQ-2/T1.
 This will allow configuration